 Git

 Git is a powerful version control software which can help you manage your workflow, track changes as you work, leaving yourself or others notes, and backing up a complete history of your project as it progresses.
+I have compiled some resources for getting started with Git in VSCodium and NeoVim.

 Annotation

-Instead of hand typing quotes, or cutting and pasting quotes and notes from PDF files, pdfannots is a convenient utility for exporting all highlighted text and notes from a PDF to markdown, organised by page number.
+Instead of hand typing quotes, or cutting and pasting quotes and notes from PDF files, pdfannots is a convenient utility for exporting all highlighted text and notes from a PDF to markdown, organized by page number.
 I have included a key-binding in my Vim config for using pdfannots in conjunction with vimtex which looks up and export all highlights and notes from the PDF corresponding to the citation-key that your cursor is hovering over, creating a new markdown file in an annotations folder in your project directory.

 LaTeX

-Writing formal symbols is by no means the only reason to use LaTeX, which is an extremely powerful and flexible typesetting tool, allowing you to separate composition from formatting.
-Additionally, by writing in LaTeX, you can take advantage of the extremely powerful tools included in text editors such as NeoVim and VSCodium (see below).
+Writing formal symbols is by no means the only reason to use LaTeX, which is a powerful and flexible typesetting tool, allowing you to separate composition from formatting.
+Additionally, by writing in LaTeX, you can take advantage of the tools included in text editors such as NeoVim and VSCodium (see below).
 In order to write in LaTeX, you will have to install a text editor.
 Although it is common to use Overleaf or TexShop/TexMaker, I recommend starting with VSCodium, which will make writing in LaTeX and Markdown a lot easier.
 Alternatively, see the section on NeoVim below.

 NeoVim